Surprise view image

 The stone bridge

-The level path is followed up to the point just past Troughton Beck where some
+The level path is followed up to the point just past Troughton Beck, where some

 a very sketchy path initially that leads to the left of the boulder field